|Look up fees

-- have gained an appreciation of current French Language through the confident use of everyday oral and written French at level A2/B1 of the Common European Framework for Languages;
+- Confidently use everyday oral and written French at level A2/B1 of the Common European Framework for Languages

-- have gained a cultural awareness of one specialized field (17th Century French kingdom and its arts) in at least one of the three core areas of French literature, linguistics, and cultural studies (film);
+- Demonstrate a cultural awareness of one specialised field in at least one of the three core areas of French literature, linguistics, and cultural studies

-- have consolidated their mastery of linguistic techniques used to express and summarize their ideas in French both orally and in written (i.e opinion piece, summary);
+- Consolidate their mastery of linguistic techniques in French in both oral and written expression

-- be able to further reflect on their identity as a bicultural and bilingual person and as a global citizen;
+- Reflect on their identity as a transcultural and multilingual person and as a global citizen

-- have learned to write short writing pieces in French and learned to manage and perform a group oral project in French;
+- Acquire skills to write short writing pieces in French and learned to manage and perform a group oral project in French

-- be able to make wide use of learning and research technologies in French and English.
+- Make wide use of learning and research technologies in French and English.

 At the completion of this subject, students should:

-- have consolidate skills in critical thinking and in the interpretation of texts;
+- Have consolidated skills in critical thinking and in the interpretation of texts